gabrielibagon/OpenBCI_MaxMSP/readme.md

   *![osc_terminal](./Pictures/osc_terminal.jpg)

 3. Press "/start" to begin streaming from the board.
-Remember to have your board turned on and dongle plugged in first!

 ## Receive the Stream in Max